OmdevShastri/OmdevShastri/README.md

 ### Hi there 👋
+I'm currently a fresher/grad student(BE/B.Tech in Electronics and Telecommunication Engineering) striving to be a Software Developer Engineer
 <!--
 **OmdevShastri/OmdevShastri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.